PacViewer/alias/README.md

 ## How to add my account or validator alias name?

-You can submit your account or validator address by [new issue](https://github.com/PacViewer/alias/issues/new?assignees=ja7ad&labels=alias&projects=&template=request-alias-name-form.yaml&title=Request+alias+name+for+%5Baddress%5D).
+You can submit your account or validator to https://forms.gle/MeBxib3EfhJ5zMdAA.